What is IBS?

 Anyone can suffer from IBS at any time in their life, but it usually makes its first appearance between 20 and 30 years of age.
 Women are twice as likely to be affected than men.

-Unfortunately, IBS is a chronic condition.
-It can persist for some time, or may recur after long periods when you thought it had gone away.
-Some people will find they suffer more severely or for longer than others , and require medication for stomach cramps and other symptoms .
+IBS is a chronic condition, which means it can persist for some time, or may recur throughout your life.
+Some people will find they suffer more severely, or for longer periods of time than others, and require medication for stomach cramps and other symptoms.

 Over the counter treatments are available for diagnosed IBS, for example products such as COLPERMIN® IBS Relief Capsules to help relieve all IBS bowel symptoms.